 #3: Online Counseling

-Additionally, when I lost my job, I was qualified for a discount on my monthly subscription.
-You can also save a considerable amount of money by opting out of all other communications except for messaging.
+When I faced a period of unemployment, I qualified for a discount on my monthly subscription.
+You can also save a significant amount of money by choosing to communicate solely through messaging, opting out of any additional forms of communication.

 #4: Seek a Training Institute or Non-Profit Counseling Services